corbinheist/engineering-cv/README.md

 ### Engineering

 - Advanced modeling and simulation
-- optimization, control
+- optimization and control algorithms
 - numerical analysis methods
 - analytical and problem solving
-- project planning management.
+- technical project planning and management.
-- Proficient in Engineering Test-fixtures (N-Post Rigs, Damper Dynos, Engine Dynos, Environmental Chambers)
+- Engineering Test-fixtures (N-Post Rigs (Shock & Vibration Testing), Damper Dynos, Engine Dynos, Environmental Chambers)

 ### Communication

 - Advanced technical writing (Microsoft Office Suite, Latex, PowerPoint, Markdown)
+- Engineering Project Management & Contribution with Atlassian

 ### Innovation & Creative Thinking

 - improve skills approach to tackle new challenges, seeking advice, mentorship, and criticism to constantly improve, suggest and promote ideas for analysis.

+## Outside Work

+Corbin maintains a balanced lifestyle through a diverse array of interests, chiefly, Tabletop Gaming, Photography, and Mountain-Sports.
+In 2024 he began competing in Ski-Mountaineering Racing, after 3 years of learning to ski and ski uphill.
+He is a menber of the Samsara Athlete Team, and member of the first cohort of the Wildist Community Ambassador program.

 ## References